 Blood pressure is always recorded as the systolic number over the diastolic number, and the numbers indicate pressure as measured in millimetres of mercury on the gauge (mm Hg).
 In general, someone has high blood pressure if several measurements of blood pressure at the doctor's office show readings of 140 systolic or 90 diastolic or higher.

 Hypertension is one of the main risk factors for heart disease, stroke, and kidney failure.
-In Canada, it has been estimated that 6 million adults have high blood pressure.
+In Canada, it has been estimated that around 6 million adults, almost one-fifth of the population, have high blood pressure.
 Many are not aware of the problem.
 Approximately one-third of people with hypertension do not receive adequate treatment to control their blood pressure.

 Primary (or essential) hypertension is when the cause is unknown.
 The majority of hypertension cases are primary.
 When there is an underlying problem such as kidney disease or hormonal disorders that can cause hypertension, it is called secondary hypertension.
 When it is possible to correct the underlying cause, high blood pressure usually improves and may even return to normal.

 Other factors that can contribute to hypertension include: